Skip to Content

 Breakthrough is published two times a year by the Office of the Vice President for Research and is distributed to all tenured, tenure-track and clinical faculty as well as research associates.
 Highlights from the magazine can be found here.

-Cover of the Breakthrough magazine featuring an illustration of a robotic hand giving a Rubiks cube to a human hand.
+Cover of the Breakthrough magazine featuring an illustration of the South Carolina state flag and a lightbulb.

 Learn More